-- (i) Detailed briefing schedules will be set at the final pre-trial conference. - (ii) All in limine motions must be fully briefed and filed no later than two (2) weeks prior to trial.
-No extensions will be granted. - (iii) The parties must file two (2) copies of their proposed voir dire, proposed requests to charge, and proposed verdict sheet no later than two (2) weeks prior to trial.
+- (i) Detailed briefing schedules will be set at the final pre-trial conference. - (ii) All in limine motions must be fully briefed and filed no later than one (1) week prior to trial.
+No extensions will be granted. - (iii) The parties must file their proposed voir dire, proposed requests to charge, and proposed verdict sheet no later than one week prior to trial and provide the court with courtesy copies of same.
 Requests to charge must be submitted in complete sentence form as to any claim, affirmative defense, or other issue specific to the case.
 It is unnecessary to submit requests for general charges (i.e., witness credibility, role of the jury).
-Form charges are permissible, provided they are written out completely and include full citations to their source. - (iv) All plaintiffs and counter-claimants must file a detailed statement with regard to damages and other relief sought for each individual claim no later than two (2) weeks prior to trial. - (v) Each party must file a pre-trial memorandum no later than two (2) weeks before trial.
-Pre-trial memoranda shall address all contested and/or anticipated legal issues and anticipated evidentiary issues.
-In addition, pre-trial memoranda shall indicate the elements of each claim or defense asserted. - (vi) In non-jury cases, each party must file a statement, no later than two (2) weeks prior to the trial, indicating the elements of each claim or defense asserted as well as a summary of facts that will, if proven, establish each relevant element.
+Form charges are permissible, provided they are written out completely and include full citations to their source. - (iv) All plaintiffs and counter-claimants must file a detailed statement with regard to damages and other relief sought for each individual claim no later than one (1) week prior to trial. - (v) Each party must file a pre-trial memorandum no later than one (1) week before trial.
+Pre-trial memorandum shall address all contested and/or anticipated legal issues and anticipated evidentiary issues.
+In addition, pre-trial memorandum shall indicate the elements of each claim or defense asserted. - (vi) In non-jury cases, each party must file a statement, no later than one (1) week prior to the trial, indicating the elements of each claim or defense asserted as well as a summary of facts that will, if proven, establish each relevant element.
 The parties shall file proposed findings of fact and conclusions of law no later than ten (10) days after conclusion of the trial.
 No responses to these submissions shall be permitted.